Element 2 of the Global Health Distinction Track

 The University of Arizona global health course, begun in 1982 and revised annually, is a multidisciplinary, case-based, problem-solving course preparing clinical students and residents for health care experiences in developing countries.

-Open to medical students after their clinical year and primary care residents and physicians.
+Open to medical students during their final year and primary care residents and physicians.
 Also open to other health care students, residents and graduates.

 We believe this is one of the most specific and useful preparations for North American senior medical students, residents, and public health students planning a field experience in a developing nation.
 Our commitment is to evidence-based clinical and public health - with most of the content derived from WHO and international sources.